 - Only share and read positive content — It can be hard to block out bad news on most social media sites.
 However, if you actively follow and share only content from those accounts that are positive, you will be able to build up a system of motivation and encouragement while you’re in recovery.
 This will also let those in your social circle know the kind of stuff that they can share on social media platforms with you.

 - Track success by using social media— Lots of users of social media use these platforms to share how they are progressing with challenges in their life, such as educational achievements or weight loss goals.
 You can share how you are progressing with your recovery if you feel comfortable with it.
 By using social media to your advantage, sharing updates about how your life is going following addiction, you will not only help yourself, but you can help other people as well.
 You may also be able to use this platform to find other people and groups who are in recovery, too.

 Learning How to Deal with Social Media Triggers

 Social media platforms were originally created as a way to share and find information.
 If you use them mindfully, you can find them to be a wonderful way to connect and reconnect with other people you have known.
 However, if you overuse social media sites, you could find that you are causing yourself problems, especially when you are in recovery since there is no way of knowing precisely how much content you will see that will trigger a relapse.
 Recovery from addiction is challenging enough, but, if you are blindsided by triggers in an online forum, you will just find everything much harder.

-It is, therefore, essential to develop a strong plan to prevent relapse with a social media-centric approach.
+It is, therefore, essential to developing a strong plan to prevent relapse with a social media-centric approach.
 Knowing how you can recognize hidden online dangers and working out ways that you can handle them will go a long way toward ensuring you have the best chance of remaining sober in the long term.